Scientist behind gene-edited babies eyes work in Hong Kong

 In Hong Kong, the granting of a visa to He under a new program to woo global talent raised concerns that recipients may have criminal records.

-Hong Kong Labour Minister Chris Sun refused to comment on individual cases but acknowledged that applicants do not need to disclose any criminal record in the application process.
-He said the government will review its workflow and make adjustments if necessary.
+Hong Kong Labour Minister Chris Sun refused to comment on individual cases but acknowledged that applicants have not needed to disclose any criminal record in the application process.
+He said applicants will have to do so starting Wednesday.

 Leung reported from Hong Kong.